Swaziland: Official and widely spoken languages

 Conclusion

 Language serves as a vital thread weaving together the cultural and social fabric of this nation.
 From government policies to school curriculums, it plays a central role in shaping daily life.
-The population relies on it to preserve traditions and foster unity across diverse communities22.
+The population relies on it to preserve traditions and foster unity across diverse communities.

 To learn more about how language influences education, explore this study on its impact in vulnerable communities.
 Reflect on how language continues to shape identity and progress in this vibrant nation.